SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/authentication/openid/overview.md

 ---
 id: openid-connect
 title: OpenID Connect
-permalink: ready/guides/openid/auth-code-flow/index.html
+permalink: ready/guides/authentication/openid/index.html
 ---

+With OpenID Connect now integrated in Couchbase Mobile, you can authenticate users with providers that implement OpenID Connect.
+This means you won't need to setup an App Server to authenticate users with Google+, PayPal, Yahoo, Active Directory, etc. It works out of the box.

+Open ID Connect can be configured in two different ways.

+- **Authorization Code Flow:** With this method, you simply set an `OpenIDConnectAuthenticator` authorizer on the replication object.
+This is the preferred flow for mobile applications, as it supports retrieval and secure storage of the refresh token.
+This allows clients to avoid forcing users to re-enter username/password information every time their current session expires.
+Authorization Code Flow is supported in the iOS, Android and .NET Couchbase Lite SDKs.
+- **Implicit Flow:** With this method, the retrieval of the ID token takes place on the device.
+You can then create a user session using the POST `/{db}/_session` endpoint on the Public REST API with the ID token.

+When developing with the iOS, Android or .NET Couchbase Lite SDKs, you can take advantage of auth code flow which will handle all the complexity of user authentication for you.
+And the implicit flow should be used for all other platforms to provide the same user authentication capability.
+For example in web applications that use PouchDB or interact with Sync Gateway's REST API directly.

+## Auth Code Flow

 Sync Gateway supports the OpenID Connect [Authorization Code Flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
 This flow has the key feature of allowing clients to obtain both an ID token (used for authentication against Sync Gateway) as well as a refresh token (which allows clients to obtain a new ID token without re-prompting for user credentials).

 Sync Gateway acts as an intermediary between the client application and the OpenID Connect Provider (OP) when using the auth code flow.
 Authentication consists of the following steps.
 Note that these steps are taken care of by Couchbase Lite's Open ID Connect authenticator - they are just provided here for clarity on Sync Gateway's role in authentication.

 1. Client sends an authentication request to Sync Gateway's _oidc (or _oidc_challenge) endpoint.
 2. Sync Gateway returns a redirect to the OP defined in Sync Gateway's config.